 I have been investigating modified states of consciousness for over twenty-five years.
 I have carried out field research in Mexico with Mazatec shamans, as well as worked extensively with Ayahuasca, San Pedro, and other sacred plants in their native habitats.

 I have a postgraduate degree in clinical psychology.
 For more than 20 years I had my private practice in Buenos Aires, starting with psychoanalysis and later progressed to transactional analysis and transpersonal psychology, and much later to shamanism and spiritual practices.

 Since 1996, I have been hosting retreats in both the Peruvian and the Brazilian Amazon.
 At these retreats participants have the opportunity to "meet" the ancient plant teacher ayahuasca in it's natural environment – the jungle.

 In 2004, Zoe Seven and I co-founded TheVine Spiritual Center in the Atlantic forest of Bahia, Brazil, a space created to hold retreats for those interested in spiritual pursuits.

 Nowadays my work is in the spiritual realm so I don't practice psychotherapy anymore.
-However, integrating my expertise in psychology, hypnotherapy, modified states of consciousness, and shamanism resulted in an effective method for spiritual development — which is the current focus of my work and the core of my workshops during the retreats.
+However, integrating my expertise in psychology, hypnotherapy, modified states of consciousness, and shamanism resulted in an effective method for spiritual development and ayahuasca integration — which is the current focus of my work and the core of my workshops during the retreats.

 I got my M.S. in Information Security and had a full-time career as a Software Developer until 2015.
 I started my journey with Ayahuasca on a retreat at Spirit Vine in 2014 during which I realized a profound shift in consciousness.
 I also realized I had to do a lot more work to live in my essence.